India to Batam Riau Blog (2023 Update): A 23-hour journey

 With almost two hours in my hand, I had a quick bath at a cheap hotel.
 Then I stepped out to get some breakfast.
 Filling up my belly with Idli Vada- something I love for breakfast- I walked back to the hotel where my bags were still waiting for me.
 It was still 7:30 now… so what did I do now?

-I went back to my room and dozed off and had a beautiful dream… a dream with my backpack laying by my feet.
+I went back to my room dozed off and had a beautiful dream… a dream with my backpack lying by my feet.
 When I woke up, it was 8:45 am.

 Run for a bus and obnoxious misers